Next survey swatter for Union: Laschet only in one country before Baerbock – four coalitions possible

 If the Chancellor is directly elected: Baerbock next Chancellor

 If the citizens were allowed to elect the Chancellor directly, Baerbock would get 31 percent of the vote.
 17 percent would vote for Laschet and 12 percent for SPD chancellor candidate Olaf Scholz.
-A full 40 percent would not vote for any of the three candidates.
+40 percent would not vote for any of the three candidates.
 Only in one federal state would Armin Laschet beat his competitor Baerbock.
-Because in terms of Anhalt, 24 percent would vote for Laschet, 13 percent for Annalena Baerbock.
-Another survey shows that the CSU would currently achieve at least nine percent in the federal election at the federal level.
+Because in the matter of Anhalt, 24 percent would vote for Laschet, 13 percent for Annalena Baerbock.
+Another survey shows that the CSU would currently achieve at least nine percent in the federal elections at the federal level.

 The data was collected by the market and opinion research institute Forsa on behalf of Mediengruppe RTL from April 27 to May 3, 2021.
 2508 people were interviewed. (jsch)